-Aliyah, simply stated, is the ingathering of the exiles from the four corners of the earth — it is the immigration of Jews back to their ancestral homeland.
-Aliyah “is rooted in the Jewish people’s fervent hope to rebuild its national life in the country from which it was exiled nearly 2,000 years ago.”
+Aliyah is simply the immigration of Jews back to their ancestral homeland.
+Aliyah “is rooted in the Jewish People’s fervent hope to rebuild its national life in the country from which it was exiled nearly 2,000 years ago.”

-How The UIA Is Helping Jews Make Aliyah
+How the UIA is Helping the Jewish People Make Aliyah

-The United Israel Appeal Supports rescue operations of Jews in distress around the world and the continuing work for Aliyah to Israel.
-The fund helps answer the immediate needs of new immigrants and assists them with the many challenges of rebuilding a life in Israel, and in case of emergency will be dedicated to the Jewish Agency’s rescue operations.
+The United Israel Appeal supports rescue operations of Jews in distress around the world and the continuing work for Aliyah to Israel.
+The surge in global anti-Semitism along with social and economic instability has also resulted in a rise in Aliyah from countries like France and Ukraine.
+Thousands of Jews from around the world seek better futures in Israel, including many young people.
+Our funds help answer the immediate needs of new immigrants and assist them with the many challenges of rebuilding a life in Israel.
+We help them realise this dream.

-UIA sponsored absorption centres provide a secure, sheltered environment in which new immigrants can live, generally for a year, until they adapt to their new environment.
+UIA sponsored absorption centres provide a secure, sheltered environment where new immigrants can live, for approximately a year, until they adapt to their new environment.

 Absorption centres are temporary, furnished living quarters located throughout Israel where new immigrants enjoy a supportive framework, tailored to their specific needs, free of charge.
-For vulnerable populations such as single-parent families, youth and students who are in Israel without family, the elderly, and immigrants from Ethiopia and other countries of distress, absorption centres help cushion the difficulty of integrating into a new society
+For vulnerable populations such as single-parent families, youth and students who are in Israel without family; elderly and immigrants from countries of distress, absorption centres ease the difficulty of integrating into a new society.

-In addition to housing, the absorption centre helps to ease the adjustment to Israel and offer:
+In addition to housing, the absorption centres offer:

 - Hebrew language Ulpan classes

-- Orientation programs, seminars, job placement workshops, and lectures regarding employment and educational opportunities
+- Orientation programs, seminars, job placement workshops, lectures regarding employment and educational opportunities

-- Cultural programs, celebrations of Jewish holidays, courses and field trips that teach about Judaism, Zionism, and life in Israel
+- Cultural programs, celebrations of Jewish holidays, courses and excursions that teach about Judaism, Zionism and life in Israel

 - Nursery school programs for young children

-- Absorption centres offer a wide variety of services to facilitate the newcomers’ integration, providing them with the tools they need to live independently.
+- A range of services to facilitate the newcomers’ integration, providing them with the tools needed to live independently.
 Preparation for prospective olim begins in their countries of origin and professional teams with extensive experience closely accompany the new immigrants through the absorption process.
-During this transition period, the new olim live in a worry-free environment where all their needs are tended to.
+During this transition period, the new olim live in a worry-free environment where all their needs are looked after

 Every year, motivated, idealistic young Jewish adults from